sourproton/sudoku_solver/README.md

 By Mateus Rodolfo.

-The goal of this project was to learn about [backtracking](https://en.wikipedia.org/wiki/Backtracking) and be able to feed a Rust program with a file via the standard input.
+The goal of this project was to learn about [backtracking](https://en.wikipedia.org/wiki/Backtracking) and to be able to feed a Rust program with a file via the standard input.

 ## Instalation

-You can install this program with [cargo](https://github.com/rust-lang/cargo).
+You can install this program with [cargo](https://github.com/rust-lang/cargo), which is available with [rustc](https://github.com/rust-lang/rust).
+I recommend [rustup](https://rustup.rs/) for managing your Rust installation.

 1. Clone the repository